pxp888/quickfinder/README.md

 ```
 ![iconview](https://github.com/pxp888/quickfinder/blob/main/resources/qf1.png)
 ![listview](https://github.com/pxp888/quickfinder/blob/main/resources/qf3.png)
-**What it's not for:** It is very bad with remote folders.
+***What it's not for:*** It is very bad with remote folders.
 The forward scanning requires a lot of bandwidth, so unless your server is **_very_** fast or in the same room, you are better off with a normal file explorer.

+***This is not a replacement for file explorer.***  This is meant to work hand in hand with explorer, and offers features and navigation improvements.
+Just pressing enter without a file selected will open an explorer window to that location.

 ## How to install?
 Just extract the zip file into a folder and put it where you like.
 It does create a data folder in your Documents folder called **"quickfinder1"** but otherwise it doesn't interfere with the operating system.